The Way Things Really Are: Debunking Rush Limbaugh on the Environment

 SCIENTIFIC FACT:

-which he refers, of extremely high levels of chlorine monoxide, were
+refers, of extremely high levels of chlorine monoxide, were made by NASA

-made by NASA only six months after Pinatubo's eruption and in a
+only six months after Pinatubo's eruption and in a particular region of

-lower stratosphere, rather than the 10 to 15 percent that was
+rather than the 10 to 15 percent that was recorded.
+Indeed, such

-recorded.
-Indeed, such large depletions could occur over parts of
+large depletions could occur over parts of Northern Europe and

-Northern Europe and Canada during any winter, and may do so in
+Canada during any winter, and may do so in the future.
+12/

 In his most recent book, See, I Told You So, Limbaugh returns to